Jaamil Olawale Kosoko

 ABOUT THE SESSIONS

-These study sessions will center themes of slowness, ensemble building, the construction of radical kinship, care, and love as modes of embodied performance exploration and self-examination.
+These study sessions will centre themes of slowness, ensemble building, the construction of radical kinship, care, and love as modes of embodied performance exploration and self-examination.
 Participants will consider skills related to personal narrative as a site of creative investigation, renewal, and healing.
 Open to all folx interested in exploring their previously uncharted performative, thinking, and emotional potential.

 The following topics may or may not be discussed: